SindreGiske/TextGame/README.md

 run main.kt file to try game. played in terminal.

-'> help' to see what you can do.
 There is currently no support for any command not mentioned in the helptext.

 Commands :